 Drag and drop blocks from the catalog to create an action.

-Tip: Organize your actions on individual sheets, so they're always ready to use in a new view.
+Tip: Organize your actions on individual sheets so they're always ready to use in a new view.

-Tip: You can preview the actions and they how they would behave in a published workbook.
+Tip: You can preview the actions and how they would behave in a published workbook.
 They run only when viewing a workbook and not while you're editing.

 Using Action blocks

-Each action block represents a coding concept and the whole action is displayed as interlocking blocks.
+Each action block represents a coding concept, and the whole action is displayed as interlocking blocks.

 Most blocks include a field or drop-down options where text or parameters are set.